International Equity Alpha

 Using the ideas generated by the GSSs, portfolio construction is undertaken by our Portfolio Managers.
 Our risk-adjusted return expectations and conviction level then determines the position size of each stock.
 Stocks with a higher relative upside, lower fundamental risk profile and higher liquidity will receive higher active weights in the portfolio.
 When constructing portfolios, country weights are the residual of our bottom-up stock selection process combined with the appropriate client risk control overlay.

-We believe that the following factors give us a sustainable edge in the management of global equity portfolios:
+We believe that the following factors give us a sustainable edge in the management of global and international equity portfolios:

 Well-resourced, highly experienced team